Scheduled MonumentsWalesCareg-y-Bwci

 What is Careg-y-Bwci?

-Careg-y-Bwci is a Bronze Age round barrow located in Ceredigion, Wales.
+Careg-y-Bwci is a round barrow located in Ceredigion, Wales, dating to the Bronze Age and serving as evidence of prehistoric ritual and funerary practice in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD156.

 What period does Careg-y-Bwci date from?

 Careg-y-Bwci dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Careg-y-Bwci?